Bitburg controversy: The proposed visit

 Reagan was scheduled to attend the G7 economic summit in Bonn the week of the 40th anniversary of V-E Day.
 Chancellor Kohl saw an opportunity to demonstrate the strength of the friendship that existed between West Germany and its former foe.
 During a November 1984 visit to the White House, Kohl appealed to Reagan to join him in symbolising the reconciliation of their two countries at a German military cemetery.
 It was suggested that the Kolmeshöhe Cemetery, near Bitburg, was both suitably close and relevant, as 11,000 Americans attached to a nearby airbase lived in harmony with the same number of Germans.

 Reagan agreed, and later told an aide he felt he owed Kohl, who despite considerable public and political opposition had stood steadfast with Reagan on the deployment of Pershing II missiles in West Germany.
 In February 1985, then White House Deputy Chief of Staff Michael Deaver made a planning visit to Bitburg.
 At Kolmeshöhe Cemetery, the 32 rows of headstones were covered with snow.
 Deaver and his team failed to notice that among them were 49 members of the Waffen-SS.
 A decision was made by the Reagan team not to include a visit to a concentration camp, as had been previously suggested by Kohl.
-The President said he didn't want to risk "reawakening the passions of the time" or offend his hosts by visiting a concentration camp.
+The President said he did not want to risk "reawakening the passions of the time" or offend his hosts by visiting a concentration camp.

 On April 11, 1985, then White House Press Secretary Larry Speakes informed the media of the planned visit to Bitburg.
 When asked who was buried at Kolmeshöhe, Speakes said he thought both American and German soldiers were there.

 Reporters soon discovered that no American servicemen were in the cemetery (in fact, the remains of all U.S. soldiers had long since been removed from German soil) and that Waffen-SS graves were located close to the proposed ceremony.
 When questioned, Bitburg Mayor Theo Hallet stated that all German military cemeteries were likely to contain some SS graves.
 Decorations and memorials on the Waffen-SS graves were removed just prior to Reagan's visit.